Medicare Boot Camp® - Hospital Version

 Course Overview

-Medicare Explained: Understand the latest CMS rules and their application
+Medicare Explained: Understand Medicare rules and their application

-This class provides insights into the CMS initiatives affecting your revenue.
+This course provides insights into the CMS initiatives affecting your revenue.
 We delve into the details of Medicare regulations and how to apply them.
-You’ll leave class understanding the revenue implications and ready to make improvements that will strengthen reimbursement and compliance for your hospital or health system.
-We also give you a resource manual and research tools and skills to navigate Medicare's resources so that you can answer your own questions long after class is over.
+We provide you an extensive manual, research tools, and skills to navigate Medicare’s resources and find the information you need.
+You’ll leave this course ready to make improvements that will strengthen reimbursement and compliance for your hospital or health system.

-• NCCI edits, including PTP edits and MUEs
+• Medicare edit systems, including NCCI and MUEs

 • Medicare websites and resources